Obby1/Redux-React-Router-Shop/README.md

 # React Redux Shopping Cart

-This is a simple shopping cart application built with React and Redux.
+This is a simple shopping cart application built to test out Redux functionality.

 The application is deployed on surge [https://gratis-division.surge.sh](https://gratis-division.surge.sh).